isomerpages/moe-fairfieldsec/_parents/Information for Sec 1 2024/Overview.md

 Congratulations on your posting to Fairfield Methodist School (Secondary).
 It will be a new phase of your development and we are happy to welcome you to be part of the family!

-Click on the following links to find out more

-Secondary 1 Registration

-Secondary 1 Orientation

-Secondary 1 CCA Registration